RavenPack/r-api/README.md

 Installation
 ------------

+First, you need to install the devtools package.
+You can do this from CRAN.
+Invoke R and then type

+    install.packages("devtools")

-You can install the package directly from R using the code below
+At this point, you can install the package directly from R using the code below.

     library(devtools)
     install_github("RavenPack/r-api")